laurieskelly/dsa_oscar_dress/README.md

+#Oscar Dress

+@bo-peng and I made a visualization with d3.js and bootstrap for the [datascope blog](http://www.datascopeanalytics.com/what-we-think).

-This interface uses d3.js and bootstrap to visually present the designers worn by actresses on the red carpet at the Academy Awards.
-We use circles to represent the last 11 years of Oscar nominees in the two major female categories, Best Actress in a Leading Role and Best Supporting Actress.
+We used circles to represent the last 11 years of Oscar nominees in the two major female categories, Best Actress in a Leading Role and Best Supporting Actress.

-Hover or click to see the information for each actress and the designer she wore.
-The area graph at the bottom updates to show counts for the designer in a larger sample of women.
-Click on one or more designers in the scrollable index on the right to highlight and compare different designers.

-See a full explanation and other analyses pulled from this dataset on the [Datascope Analytics blog](http://www.datascopeanalytics.com/what-we-think/2014/03/03/dresses-at-the-oscars).
+Bo did some cool analyses on the data, as well.
+You can see her handiwork on the [full post](http://www.datascopeanalytics.com/what-we-think/2014/03/03/dresses-at-the-oscars).